National Wellness Institute Multicultural Competency Webinar Series: An Inclusive Approach to Holistic Health and Wellness

 All webinars take place from 11:30 a.m. - 12:30 p.m.
 CDT.

-- March 13, 2018 MCC Webinar #1: "The NWI Multicultural Wellness Wheel: An Inclusive Approach to Holistic Health and Wellness" presented by Deborah Wilcox, PhD, and Eirasmin Lokpez-Cobo, MA, CPHWC, ACC
+- March 13, 2018 (now available on-demand) MCC Webinar #1: "The NWI Multicultural Wellness Wheel: An Inclusive Approach to Holistic Health and Wellness" presented by Deborah Wilcox, PhD, and Eirasmin Lokpez-Cobo, MA, CPHWC, ACC

-- April 10, 2018 MCC Webinar #2: "Engaging Multicultural Populations and Creating Partnerships to Achieve Wellness" (see below) presented by Aldrenna Williams, DrPH
+- April 10, 2018 (now available on-demand) MCC Webinar #2: "Engaging Multicultural Populations and Creating Partnerships to Achieve Wellness" (see below) presented by Aldrenna Williams, DrPH

-- May 8, 2018 MCC Webinar #3: "Creating and Fostering a Culture of Transparency and Trust--An LGBT Perspective" presented by Andrew Derry, MA, RYT
+- May 8, 2018 MCC Webinar #3: "Creating and Fostering a Culture of Transparency and Trust--An LGBTQ Perspective" presented by Andrew Derry, MA, RYT

 - June 5, 2018 MCC Webinar #4: "How to Effectively Lead Millennials" presented by Romy Antoine, CCWS, CPT, CHC